 There are different listings mentioned in the blue book of hearing impairment.
 Listing 2.10 is applicable for those who have not acknowledged the cochlear implant.
 This listing can be met when:

 Listing 2.11 is applicable for those who have a cochlear implant.
 According to this listing, you must be disabled for more than 1 year.
 After a treatment of 12 months, the person is still experiencing a recognition score of less than 60% then the requirements of the listing will be met.

 The hearing loss disability tax credit depends largely on the medical and dental expenses for a particular year.
 Suppose, you want the help of hearing aids that can cost nearly $6,000.
 Depending upon the applicable insurance policy, hearing aids may not be covered.
 In such cases, the person may benefit from itemizing.

 Additionally, there are some deductions made for hearing impairment.
 The deductions that are permitted include expenses spent on diagnosis and other medical treatment.

 The overall claims process of getting disability benefits is complicated.
 An experienced and knowledgeable attorney can help make this process easier.
-Our Pennsylvania Disability Attorney will guide you in the right way and help pursue the benefits you may be able to claim.
+Our Disability Lawyers in Ohio will guide you in the right way and help pursue the benefits you may be able to claim.